MGDIS/core-ui/packages/mg-components/src/components/atoms/mg-divider/readme.md

 ![](./doc/img/mg-divider-sizing.png)

-Two sizes are possible :
+Two sizes are possible:

-- Regular : 120px
+- Regular: 120px
-- Full : 100%
+- Full: 100%

-Rules :
+Rules:

 - Regular is the default mode.
 - In full mode it takes 100% of its parent.